2013 Armenian protests: In the Armenian diaspora

+Groups of Armenian-Americans protested the results in front of the Armenian consulates New York on February 22 and Los Angeles on 24 February 2013.

 On 26 February 2013, prominent Armenian American rock singer, Serj Tankian (lead singer of System of a Down) sent an open letter to President Sargsyan, in which he congratulated on reelection, but also questioned the fairness of the past election.
 He wrote to incumbent Sargsyan saying "it's time for change" after non-government organizations reported widespread voting fraud.
 "Corruption, injustice, emigration, lawlessness and falsified elections" are prompting Armenians to emigrate, Tankian wrote.
 "Citizens across Armenia are protesting the outcome of the elections and the injustice inherent in the political establishment."
 He also urged Sargsyan to protect the country from its enemies as " Those who steal elections from my people are domestic enemies that need to be punished."

 On 8 March 2013, a group of French Armenians gathered in front of the Armenian embassy in Paris to protest the alleged rigged election results.
 On 10 March 2013, a similar protest was held by Armenian community members in Brussels.